 Pies are sugar and butter traps: aka, the worst thing for someone who is on a diet.
 While everyone is entitled to their cheat days and indulging when they see fit, here is one way to cut calories in your Thanksgiving desserts.

-This recipe skips the traditional butter that’s found in pie crust and uses oil instead.
+This recipe skips the traditional butter that's found in pie crust and uses oil instead.
 It also substitutes white flour with whole wheat, to introduce more healthful benefits into your Thanksgiving feast.
-If you’re looking for an even healthier pie crust, you can find a great Graham Cracker crust recipe that uses bananas instead of butter, and other healthy ideas here.
+If you're looking for an even healthier pie crust, you can find a great Graham Cracker crust recipe that uses bananas instead of butter, and other healthy ideas at the Skinny Mom blog.

 Weight Watchers Pumpkin Mousse